nikolatulechki/semanticElections/analysis/cand-id/README.md

 ## Dataset interoperability

 Beside proper identification and deduplication oif the candidate data, a very worthwhile stretch goal would be to ensure **data interoperability between the two datasests**.

 This is relatively straightforward and requires implementing **exactly the same hash function** as the one used by the Trade Registry.

-Inf this is achieved, it would be guaranteed that if Mr. Tulechki is ever a candidate in an election in Bulgaria, he would receive the same identifier as the one in the trade registry dataset.
+If this is achieved, it would be guaranteed that if Mr. Tulechki is ever a candidate in an election in Bulgaria, he would receive the same identifier as the one in the trade registry dataset.
 Such a correspondence will eliminate any ambiguity between the two datasets and pave the way for much more precise data analytics in the future.